tamaragevorgyan/gettyimages-api/README.md

 ### Request Throttling

-Api-Keys have associated throttle limits.
-These limits can be found on your <a href="https://api.gettyimages.com/apps/mykeys" target="_blank">account page</a>.
-Click the **View Report** link on your key to get the current status of your limits.
+Connect throttles client requests based on limits associated with the client's Api-Key.
+These limits can be viewed on your <a href="https://api.gettyimages.com/apps/mykeys" target="_blank">account page</a>.
+Click the **View Report** link on your key to get the current status of an Api-Key's limits.

 There are two throttling limits and each has its own error message.

-- Calls per second
+- Calls per second limit
     ```
     HTTP/1.1 403 Forbidden
     X-Error-Detail: Account Over Queries Per Second Limit

     {"message":"Account Over Queries Per Second Limit"}
     ```
-- Calls per day
+- Calls per day limit
     ```
     HTTP/1.1 403 Forbidden
     X-Error-Detail: Account Over Rate Limit